 Motion for Blackfriars 20mph will be voted on by London Assembly on 20 July

-- Posted in: Blog, Take action, City of London
+- Posted in: News and blogs, Take action, City of London

 - Tagged with: blackfriars, bridges, 20mph, tfl, road danger